 The availability of these documents is dependent on whether the City Clerk’s office has been able to process the documents for the address you specify.
 Once they are processed and scanned into the system, they will be available through the portal.
-If the document you wish to acquire is not yet available in the portal, you can submit a public information request through the 311 system and City representatives will assist you in retrieving the information.
+If the document you wish to acquire is not yet available in the portal, you can submit a public records request and City representatives will assist you in retrieving the information.

 Will the City be scanning in paper-based permits as part of the EnerGov conversion?

 As much as we would love to offer that service, due to our high volume it is not feasible for the City to convert paper-based plans to digitized (scanned) documents.

 If we lose a permit for a paper-based permit that was created under the previous eTrakIt system, will we be able to access the permitting documents through the EnerGov portal?

 If you lose your paperwork for a paper-based plan, you will need to visit the permitting counter to acquire a copy.

 If I have questions about the software or need to submit an issue, who should I contact?